Posted by Todd Hockenberry ● Apr 23, 2021

 Is It working?

 Measure everything.
-Insist on data so your decisions about your marketing strategy and tactics are measurable.
-You know the line about what you can measure you can improve.
-Your marketing efforts should be held to same data and measurement standards you keep on the shop floor.
+Insist on data, so your decisions about your marketing strategy and tactics are measurable.
+You know the line about what you can measure; you can improve.
+Your marketing efforts should be held to the same data and measurement standards you keep on the shop floor.